decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 ##### Reference
-During the protocol execution sender can securely send [`web_redirect`](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0700-oob-through-redirect#web-redirect-decorator) info as part of messages concluding protocol executions, like [a formal acknowledgement message](#acks) or a [problem report](#problem-reports).
+During the protocol execution sender can securely send [`web_redirect`](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0700-oob-through-redirect#web-redirect-decorator) information as part of messages concluding protocol executions, like [a formal acknowledgement message](#acks) or a [problem report](#problem-reports).
 Once protocol is ended then receiver can optionally choose to redirect by extracting the redirect information from the message.

-Example acknowledgement message from verifier to prover containing web redirect information.
+Example acknowledgement message from verifier to prover containing web redirect information:

 ```json
 {
   "type":"https://didcomm.org/present-proof/3.0/ack",